 With open-end credit, you can keep using the same credit over and over as long as you make the minimum monthly payments on time each month.

 Closed-end credit is a type of loan that you only take out once, such as an installment loan.
 After you repay your balance, you can’t use the credit or loan again.
 You’ll have to apply for new credit if you need to borrow again.

 Most loans are a type of closed-end credit.
 You must repay the full amount of the loan plus interest and any fees within a specific amount of time.
 The time period for repaying closed-end credit is typically expressed in months.

 You can apply for closed-end credit from a bank or credit union.
 You may be able to use what you’ve borrowed for any purpose.
 Or, the lender may require that you use the credit for a specific kind of purpose.
 For example, an auto loan is a type of closed-end credit that must be used to purchase an auto.
 A personal loan, by comparison, is closed-end credit that you can use however you like.

 To be approved for closed-end credit, the lender will check your credit history.
 They may require you to have a good credit score to be approved.
 In some cases, you may have to make a down payment.
 Your credit score will impact the amount you can borrow and the interest rate you pay.

 Payment Terms on Closed-End Credit

 Any time you borrow money, you’ll have to pay interest.
-With closed-end credit, the interest rate is typically fixed the entire time your credit is outstanding.
-Occasionally, you might have closed-end credit with a variable interest rate.
-Closed-end credit usually has a lower interest rate then open-end credit, which makes it better for longer-term borrowing.
-You’ll pay less interest overall by taking advantage of a lower interest rate.
+With closed-end credit, the interest rate is typically fixed the entire time your loan is outstanding.

 How Closed-End Credit Affects Your Credit